black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Basic-Algorithmic-Thinking-by-Building-a-Number-Sorter/README.md

 In your sortInputArray() function, declare a sortedValues variable.
 Assign it the value of calling bubbleSort with your inputValues array.

 Then, update your updateUI call to pass sortedValues as the argument.

+# Step 21
+To achieve the "bubble up" result, you need to check if the current element is larger than the next element.
+You can do this by accessing the array at j and j+1.

+Create an if condition that checks if the current element is larger than the next element.